Proposal Development Tools

 Managing your research data is an effective strategy for ensuring that it will be usable, preserved, maintained, and accessible throughout the life cycle of a research project and for future generations of scientific research.

 Moreover, federal funding agencies are now requiring data management plans as part of grant proposal packages.
 The Auburn University Libraries, in conjunction with the Offices of Sponsored Programs and Proposal Services and Faculty Support have developed an NSF-specific Data Management Plan (DMP).
-This template is intended to help Auburn University researchers draft effective data management plans for the NSF and other funding agencies with similar requirements.
-The template addresses the six points mentioned in the original NSF guidelines: roles and responsibilities, types of data, data formats and metadata, policies for public access, policies and provisions for re-use and re-distribution, and plans for archiving and preservation.
+This template is intended to help AU researchers draft effective data management plans for the NSF and other funding agencies with similar requirements.
+The template addresses the six points mentioned in the original NSF guidelines: role and responsibilities, types of data, data formats and metadata, policies for public access, policies and provisions for re-use and re-distribution, and plans for archiving and preservation.

 The Auburn Center for Evaluation was established in 2014 as a state of the art resource for those who want to understand the impact of their programs and who want to use their resources in the most effective way.
 Services include: